 - (a) Minutes.
 Board of Health minutes are considered public records as defined in Section 110.02 of the Canton Codified Ordinances, except for matters discussed in executive session or those excluded by Section 110.07 of the Codified Ordinances.
 Minutes of executive sessions need only reflect the general subject matter of discussion.
-The cost of furnishing minutes considered as public records is as provided in Section 110.06 of the Codified Ordinances.
+The cost of furnishing minutes considered as public records is as provided in Section 110.05 of the Codified Ordinances.
 The Health Department shall keep a record of the recipient, date received and date of any set of minutes distributed.
 The public may inspect minute books at all reasonable times. - (b) Agendas.
 The Board may provide for the preparation and distribution of agendas to visitors at meetings. - (c) Reports and Records.
 Copies of reports and records of the Board or the Health Department shall be furnished to any person upon request pursuant to Section 205.09 of the Canton City Health Code.
-Initially, all records pertaining to the identification of a complainant shall be kept separate and confidential from the public record of inspection and notice of violation in regard to any business building, multiple dwelling, structure or premise.
-All other information regarding inspections and notices of violations pertaining to any structure or premises shall be considered a public record and available on request.
-After a citation is issued and a hearing date is set, the identity of the complainant shall be disclosed to the accused and his legal counsel if the complainant is the person who executes an affidavit for issuance of the citation.
+(Amended Res.
+2017-15.
+Passed 10-30-17.)